A look back over our 35-year history

 ’95: Works on welfare reform at both state and national level.
 Releases study on the effectiveness of workfare in moving participants into jobs.
 Organizes Camp Patakiville “homeless city” protest at State Capitol.
 Organizes first Thanksgiving Fast on welfare and hunger issues.

 ’96: Conducts SNAPSHOT survey of child care.
 Releases report showing many counties pay workfare participants sub-minimum wage.
 Documents one million jobs gap in NY.
-Publishes national article on privatization of welfare.
+Publishes a national article on privatization of welfare.
 Pressures Governor to sign food stamp waiver for unemployed adults.
 Organizes NYC Salute to Anti-Hunger leaders.
 Baby Boost fairs (health fairs focused on infants and small children) organized in Harlem and Albany.

 ’91: Earned Income Disregard raised.
 Launches Fair Budget Campaign.
 Publishes Faces of Welfare Reform.